Story first. Name second.

 Let me tell you, as someone who helped an organization roll out their new logo and colors to a staff of 200 people, it’s not easy to do.

-Just changing the logo took months of emails, calls, sending an re-sending emails, to get everyone on the same page.
+Just changing the logo took months of emails, calls, sending and re-sending emails, to get everyone on the same page.
 Employees are people and they get stuck in their ways.
-It takes time and commitment to make sure any changes are being upheld at every level, from employees, to vendors, to social media and any online presence you have.
+It takes time and commitment to make sure any changes are being upheld at every level, from employees to vendors, to social media and any online presence you have.

 Learning the ins and outs NOW, before choosing your brand name, will help you save time in the end.
 You’ll be able to have an informed decision with the name that you choose and decrease the chances of having to change it in the future.